kizniche/Mycodo/mycodo-manual.md

 ![Schematic: PWM output modulating alternating current (AC) at 99% duty cycle](manual_images/Schematic-PWM-AC-99percent-duty-cycle.png)\

-### Relays
+### Outputs

-Relays are electromechanical or solid-state devices that enable a small voltage signal (such as from a microprocessor) to activate a much larger voltage, without exposing the low-voltage system to the dangers of the higher voltage.
+Outputs are electromechanical or solid-state devices that enable a small voltage signal (such as from a microprocessor) to activate a much larger voltage, without exposing the low-voltage system to the dangers of the higher voltage.

-Add and configure relays in the Relay tab.
-Relays must be properly set up before PID regulation can be achieved.
+Add and configure outputs in the Output tab.
+Outputs must be properly set up before PID regulation can be achieved.

 #### Wired

-To set up a wired relay, set the "GPIO Pin" to the BCM GPIO number of each pin that activates each relay. *On Trigger* should be set to the signal that activates the relay (the device attached to vthe relay turns on).
+To set up a wired relay, set the "GPIO Pin" to the BCM GPIO number of each pin that activates each relay. *On Trigger* should be set to the signal that activates the relay (the device attached to the relay turns on).
 If your relay activates when the potential across the coil is 0-volts, set *On Trigger* to "Low", otherwise if your relay activates when the potential across the coil is 3.3-volts (or whatever switching voltage you are using, if not being driven by the GPIO pin), set it to "High".

 #### Wireless